Developer: Namco Publisher: Bandai Released: 1990 Genre: Shooter

 In Closing

 Regardless of what you go in expecting Dragon Spirit – the New Legend is a great game.
-Those that want a faithful port are better served with the Turbo Grafx version.
-If you don’t mind a loose port with a lot of new content this is the game for you.
+Those that want a faithful port are better off with the Turbo Grafx version.
+If you do not mind a loose port with a lot of new content this is the game for you.
 Namco succeeded in capturing the look and feel of the arcade game, making Dragon Spirit – the New Legend one of the system’s better shooters.